American Institute of Architecture Students: Growth and prosperity

-The next year, 1997–1998 president Robert L. Morgan (Clemson University) and vice president Rachel Livingston Ahalt (University of Colorado Denver) spend their term focusing on the financial viability of the National Office, and organizing AIAS Legacy members (former officers and directors) to defeat a proposal by the AIA board of directors to investigate the creation of a student category of membership within the AIA.
-The proposal sparks cohesiveness among AIAS members and debates at the 1998 AIA Convention reaffirm AIA members' support for the AIAS as an independent organization.
+The next year, 1997–1998 president Robert L. Morgan (Clemson University) and vice president Rachel Livingston Ahalt (University of Colorado Denver) focused on the financial viability of the National Office and organized AIAS Legacy members (former officers and directors) to defeat a proposal by the AIA board of directors to investigate the creation of a student category of membership within the AIA.
+The proposal sparked cohesiveness among AIAS members, and debates at the 1998 AIA Convention reaffirmed AIA members' support for the AIAS as an independent organization.

-Heading toward the 50th Year
+50th anniversary

-The year 2002 sees the addition of two days to the Grassroots conference to focus on leadership education in collaboration with professionals from Georgetown University.
-The AIAS also reaches its healthiest financial position at the time with a strong organizational reserve, new investment policies, and professional management.
-Other organizational improvements included a shift in the terms of board of directors to coincide with the Grassroots conference, the creation of Personnel and Finance Committees, the initiation of a strategic planning process and a streamlining of the elections process.
+2002 saw the addition of two days to the Grassroots conference to focus on leadership education in collaboration with professionals from Georgetown University.
+The AIAS also reached its healthiest financial position at the time with a strong organizational reserve, new investment policies, and professional management.
+Other organizational changes included a shift in the terms of board of directors to coincide with the Grassroots conference, the creation of Personnel and Finance Committees, the initiation of a strategic planning process and a streamlining of the elections process.